🍍 Pineapple Emoji: Add A Fresh, Tropical Vibe To Your Online Content

-If you think a pineapple is JUST a fruit, you’ve made a mistake.
+If you think pineapple is “just” a fruit, you’ve made a mistake.
 Well, sometimes it is.
 But it is also a symbol of hospitality, friendship, and diplomacy, as well.
-At the beginning of the article we touched on that a little bit.
+At the beginning of the article, we touched on that a little bit.
 Now, why don’t we go deeper?

 In The West

 The odd-looking fruit was previously prominent as an architectural element on buildings and in sculptures, and its association with travel, hospitality, and luxury is most likely linked to Christopher Columbus.
 The Italian explorer brought pineapples back from the New World, and everyone loved them!
 At that time, nothing shouted “I have journeyed far and wide” like a pineapple as a table direction.